Equalities

 7. We work to raise standards for all pupils, but especially for the most vulnerable.
 We believe that improving the quality of education for the most vulnerable groups of pupils raises standards across the whole school.

-Termly and annually leaders and staff evaluate our effectiveness to ensure we are working within these principles and meeting our equality objectives that are reviewed and or restated annually.
+Termly and annually, leaders and staff evaluate our effectiveness to ensure we are working within these principles and meeting our equality objectives that are reviewed and or restated annually.
 We report our work to our Governing board and to external stakeholders through our pupil performance data reviews and governor annual reports.

-Our Equality Objectives for 2022-23 are:
+Our Equality Objectives for the coming year are:

 • We will strive to ensure that all pupils by the end of KS1 and KS2 make progress at least in line with the progress of pupils with similar starting points including pupils with Special Educational Needs and Disabilities (SEND) and Educational Health Care Plans (EHCPs)